Who We Are

 The Programs We Administer

-The Housing Division is made up of a wide array of housing programs, funded through a variety of federal funding sources.
+The Montana Housing is made up of a wide array of housing programs, funded through a variety of federal funding sources.
 The programs can easily be divided into two major categories.

 - The Section 8 Programs receive their funding from the U.S. Department of Housing and Urban Development (HUD) and administer the following programs: